 As described in Paragraph 40, there will be three unit rate time bands on a time of day basis for all half hourly settled customers with the exception of the half hourly unmetered supplies tariff, to reflect the requirements of the cost drivers of their individual networks.
 These three time bands will be called ‘red’, ‘amber’ and ‘green’ to represent three differing cost signals.
-As described in Paragraph 40, there will be three unit rate time bands for the half hourly unmetered supplies tariff, to reflect the requirements of the cost drivers of their individual networks.
+As described in Paragraph 40, there will be three unit rate time bands on a seasonal time of day basis for the half hourly unmetered supplies tariff, to reflect the requirements of the cost drivers of their individual networks.
 The three time bands will be called ‘black’, ‘yellow’ and ‘green’ to represent three differing cost signals.

-135A Prior to Measurement Classes F and G being available under the BSC, those users in Measurement Class C or E will be HH settled on a site-specific basis, and assigned to the appropriate tariff based on the Measurement Class, type of metering equipment installed and the voltage of connection as specified in the table below:
+135A Those users in Measurement Class C or E will be HH settled on a site-specific basis, and assigned to the appropriate tariff based on the Measurement Class, type of metering equipment installed and the voltage of connection as specified in the table below: